 In September 2021, California Governor Gavin Newsom signed Senate Bill 162 into law, establishing the \$600 million California Jobs First's Regional Investment Initiative (then known as Community Economic Resilience Fund [CERF]) program.
-The aim of the Regional Investment Initiative (RII) is creating high-quality, accessible jobs and helping build resilience to the effects of climate change and other global disruptions impacting the state's diverse regional economies.
-The RII investment supported the creation of Jobs First Collaboratives in 13 regions across California.
+While some aspects of the initiative's funding and structure have evolved, its core ambition remains unchanged: to create highquality, accessible employment opportunities and strengthen regional resilience to climate change and other global disruptions impacting California's diverse economies.

-Redwood Region RISE (RRRISE) comprises Tribal Lands and the counties of Humboldt, Mendocino, Lake, and Del Norte, with representation from a wide variety of community partners including labor, business, local government, education, environmental justice, community organizations, and more.
-The Collaboratives are tasked with developing regional roadmaps, including sector strategies and recommended investments for their respective regions.1
+The RII investment established Jobs First Collaboratives in 13 regions across California.
+Redwood Region RISE (RRRISE) serves Tribal Lands and the counties of Del Norte, Humboldt, Lake, and Mendocino, with broad representation from labor, business, local government, and education, environmental justice, community organizations, and more.
+The Collaboratives were tasked with developing Regional Roadmaps, including sector strategies and recommended investments for their respective regions.1

-Regional Plan Part 1 provides a baseline snapshot of the current state of the region's economy, including key industries, labor force characteristics, climate resilience, and public health issues that impact communities' wellbeing.
+This report, Regional Plan Part 1, provides a baseline snapshot of the current state of the region's economy, including key industries, labor force characteristics, climate resilience, and public health issues that impact communities' well-being.
 Throughout the report, key metrics are highlighted to provide focal areas to enable the region to track its progress towards creating an inclusive, climate-forward economy.